A Combinatorial classification of postcritically fixed Newton maps: The Newton Graph of a Newton Map

+\begin{lemma}[Newton graph connected in $\C$] For every postcritically fixed Newton map and $n$ large enough so that $\Delta_n$ contains all critical points, the graph $\ovl{\Delta_{n'}\sm\Delta}$ is connected for all $n'>n$. \end{lemma}

+Once we prove this lemma (below), this shows that every postcritically fixed Newton map gives rise to an abstract Newton graph as in Definition~\ref{Def_NewtonGraph}.

+The final claim of the theorem is that two postcritically fixed Newton maps have equivalent Newton graphs if and only if these maps are affinely conjugate.
+To see this, suppose that $f_1$ and $f_2$ are two postcritically fixed Newton maps with equivalent Newton graphs $(\Delta_{1,N},f_1)$ and $(\Delta_{2,N},f_2)$.
+By Lemma~\ref{Lem:EquivalentGraphs}, this implies that $f_1$ and $f_2$ are Thurston equivalent, and by Thurston uniqueness (see \cite{DH} or Theorem \ref{Thm_Thurston} below), $f_1$ and $f_2$ are conjugate by a M\"obius transformation that fixes $\infty$, so they are affinely conjugate.

+The converse claim that affinely equivalent Newton maps have equivalent graph maps is obvious. \end{proof}

-It is easy to see that $(\Delta_N,f)$ satisfies all conditions of Definition \ref{Def_NewtonGraph} except possibly (\ref{Cond_Connected}).
-Note that if all critical points are in $\Delta_{N-1}$, we need to pull back one more step to ensure that condition (\ref{Cond_Degree}) is satisfied.
+Note that if all critical points are in $\Delta_{N-1}$, we need to pull back one more time to ensure that all critical points have enough branches (condition~\eqref{Cond_Saturated}), and also that $\ovl{\Delta_N\sm\Delta}$ is connected (condition \eqref{Cond_Connected}).
+The latter is a consequence of Lemma~\ref{Lem:GraphConnectedInC} which we will now prove.